cooperhewitt/py-cooperhewitt-unicode/README.md

 # py-cooperhewitt-unicode

-Tools for working with Unicode data
+Tools for working with Unicode data.

 ## Example